ARCTraining/swd6_hpp/5_f2py/5_using_f2py.md

 * Optionally, F2PY created signature files can be edited to optimize wrappers functions, make them “smarter” and more “Pythonic”.
 * F2PY reads a signature file and writes a Python C/API module containing Fortran/C/Python bindings.
 * F2PY compiles all sources and builds an extension module containing the wrappers.
-In building extension modules, F2PY uses numpy_distutils that supports a number of Fortran 77/90/95 compilers, including GNU and Intel.
+In building extension modules, F2PY uses `numpy_distutils` that supports a number of Fortran 77/90/95 compilers, including GNU and Intel.

 Depending on a particular situation, these steps can be carried out either by just in one command or step-by-step, some steps can be omitted or combined with others.

 Three typical approaches of using F2PY are described.
-All use the following F77 code as an example (in the codes directory as `fib1.f`):
+All use the following F77 code as an example (in the codes directory as `fib1.f`).
+This works just as well with F90 etc.:

       C FILE: FIB1.F
             SUBROUTINE FIB(A,N)